zemasoft/clangformat-cmake-example/README.md

 Introduction
 ============

-An example project for [`clangformat-cmake`](https://github.com/zemasoft/clangformat-cmake) CMake module.
-It demonstrates the usage of the module on a minimalistic C++ project.
+This is an example project which demonstrates the use of [`clangformat-cmake`](https://github.com/zemasoft/clangformat-cmake) CMake module on a minimalistic C++ project.

 Requirements
 ============